grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 3. A summary section describing the context for what is being proposed.
 4. A list of goals and non-goals for the proposal.
 5. One or more sections dedicated to the proposal.

+RFCs MUST be placed into the `docs/rfcs` folder of the Grafana Agent repository.

 RFCs SHOULD have a `Terminology` section following the goals and non goals that conform to [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).